am225723/innerharmony/replit.md

 ## Overview

 Compassionate Path is a web-based therapeutic platform designed to facilitate Internal Family Systems (IFS) therapy.
 It provides a safe, calming digital space for individuals to explore their internal parts, process childhood wounds, and develop compassionate self-leadership.
 The platform supports both client self-work and therapist-client collaboration through guided exercises, parts mapping, journaling, and therapeutic activities.
 Key capabilities include AI-powered therapeutic insights, a comprehensive IFS educational curriculum, and real-time collaborative session infrastructure.
+The business vision is to make IFS therapy accessible and effective, with market potential in mental wellness and digital health, aiming to be a leading platform for self-discovery and healing.

 ## User Preferences